Is Self-Sabotage Contributing to your Anxiety?

 - They see setbacks as only temporary.

-- When they come to a problem they stick at it until they arrive at a solution.
+- When they come to a problem, they face it until they arrive at a solution.

 - They are happy to ask for help.